MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 For each created subscription, Azure Policy will require tags to identify ownership, billing, and chargeback.

-- Corporate landing zones will include all virtual networks (VNets) that don't expose public endpoints and require connectivity to on-premises and other landing zones.
+- Corporate landing zones will include all virtual networks (virtual networks) that don't expose public endpoints and require connectivity to on-premises and other landing zones.
-- Online landing zones include all VNets that have internet-facing apps via an Azure Application Gateway (v2).
+- Online landing zones include all virtual networks that have internet-facing apps via an Azure Application Gateway (v2).
 - SAP represents a workload that merits separation, given the implied specialization.

 **Sandbox:**